eoinlarkin/trax/TESTING.md

 Python files that were generated directly by Django which were not subsequently edited were not tested for PEP8 compliance.
 No issues were detected in the files other than in the `settings.py` file as follows:

 * For this file there were four lines which returned line too long errors.
-These related to the lenght of the Django password validator methods.
+These related to the length of the Django password validator methods.

 ### Compatibility

-In testing the website, compatability across browsers and operating systems were tested as follows:
+In testing the website, compatibility across browsers and operating systems were tested as follows:

 * Browsers
   * Chrome